paultustain/pomodoroTracker/README.md

 ### v0
 - ~Get rust working in nvim.~
 - ~Rust linting / code completion etc set up.~
-- Create simple app in Tauri
+- ~Create simple app in Tauri~
+- Build a webapp using Svelte.
 - Get a timer running.
 - Print timer to a GUI screen.